xN8Tx/strapi-v5-blurhash-image/README.md

 ## 💖 Acknowledgments

 This plugin is inspired by the work of [Emil Petraš](https://github.com/emil-petras) and his [BlurHash generator repository](https://github.com/emil-petras/strapi-blurhash).
-Thank you for paving the way!